tk421ade/plexrr/README.md

 # Sort by date added/watched
 plexrr list --sort-by date

+# Use the ID column to get the show-id for use with other commands
+# For example, use with delete-watched command:
+plexrr delete-watched --show-id 12345

 # Filter options
 plexrr list --has-size             # Only media with file size plexrr list --no-size              # Only media without file size